Basic Nurse Assistant (BNA) Program Information

 Work as a Nursing Assistant Apprentice with ECC's Program

 ECC has a U.S. Department of Labor-approved apprenticeship program for nursing assistants.
-In this program, employers sponsor students to go through ECC's BNA program.
+Employers sponsor students to go through ECC's BNA program in this program.
 For more information, fill out the student information request for ECC's Apprenticeship Program.

 Learn more about the Basic Nurse Assistant Training Program at ECC!

-Earning a certificate at Elgin Community College can set your career in motion.Apply today
+Earning an AAS degree or certificate at Elgin Community College can set your career in motion.Program Admissions